 Most species of tortoises are loners, so they shouldn’t live together.

-2/ Mating Season
+Mating Season

-If you’re wondering, “why does my male tortoise chase me?” it’s likely because it’s the mating season.
+If you’re wondering, “Why does my male tortoise chase me?” it’s likely because it’s the mating season.

 During this time, male tortoises compete for the attention of females.
 They don’t appreciate rivals and will attempt to drive them off.
 Even chasing an owner away may be a way to show off to a female.

-3/ Hunger
+Hunger

 Tortoises may chase you when they’re hungry, anticipating getting fed.

-This is the tortoise’s way of telling you it’s hungry and annoyed that it’s not eating.
-You can resolve this behavior by feeding it smaller meals more regularly or adjusting the nutritional balance of its diet.
+This is the tortoise’s way of telling you it’s hungry and annoyed it’s not eating.
+You can resolve this by feeding it smaller meals more regularly or adjusting the nutritional balance of its diet.

-4/ Excitement
+Excitement

 If a tortoise chases you outside of mealtimes and doesn’t appear aggressive, it may be happy to see you.

-According to Herpetologica, tortoises develop structured domestic hierarchies, determining how food, water, and space are allocated.
-Tortoises like having neighbors but not roommates.
+According to Herpetologica, tortoises develop structured domestic hierarchies, determining how food, water, and space are allocated—tortoises like having neighbors but not roommates.

 A tortoise may see you as a friendly neighbor and want to see you.
-For example, it may associate you with getting neck and head rubs, which many tortoises greatly enjoy.
+For example, it may associate you with getting neck and head rubs, which many tortoises enjoy.

-5/ Lack of Space
+Lack of Space

 According to Behavioral Ecology and Sociobiology, certain environmental conditions and dangers can result in a tortoise sharing a burrow with another tortoise.
 However, this is uncommon.